-We now verify numerically that with high probability, our SAPDEMI can correctly identify the underlying PDE models.
-From the formula of the transport equation in equation (4.1), we know that the correct feature variable is $\frac{\partial}{\partial x}u(x,t)$ , and that other feature variables should not be identified.
-We discuss the identification accuracy under different sample sizes and magnitudes of noise.
+We now numerically verify that with high probability, our SAPDEMI can correctly identify the underlying PDE models.
+From the formula of the transport equation in equation (4.13), we know that the correct feature variable is only $\frac{\partial}{\partial x}u(x,t)$ .
+While other feature variables should not be identified.
+We discuss the identification accuracy under different sample sizes and magnitudes of noises.
 We find that the accuracy stays at 100%.
-To explain the high accuracy, we plot the solution paths in Fig. 3 under different $\sigma$ , namely, $\sigma = 0.01, 0.1, 1$ .
-From Fig. 3, we can increase $\lambda$ to overcome this difficulty, and thus achieve a correct PDE identification.
+To explain the high accuracy, we plot the solution paths in Fig. 3 under different $\sigma$ , i.e., $\sigma = 0.01, 0.1, 1$ .
+From Fig. 3, we find one can increase $\lambda$ to overcome this difficulty, and thus achieve correct PDE identification.